header("Content-type: text/html; charset=iso-8859-1"); ?>

 Experienced clinicians, nurses and other experts are available to answer questions about difficult cases including multidrug-resistant and pediatric TB, TB and HIV/AIDS co-infection, contact investigations and other cases with difficult medical and public health management issues.

 If you are calling about a case of tuberculosis, adverse reactions or drug-resistance, please log into Rutgers.IDCrowd.org, choose new membership, and complete the information requested.
 Please click here for an informational tutorial on how to navigate the system.
-This registration should only be completed by healthcare professionals and should not include any personal health identifiers.
+This registration should only be completed by healthcare professionals and should not include any personal health identifiers (PHI).

 Hours of Operation